yasserreslan/Ghost/README.md

 Currently, I am experiencing challenges with the GitHub Actions pipeline linked to this project.
 The primary issue stems from certain misconfigurations that are disrupting its expected functionality.
 Within the scope of these pipelines, there are segments that operate correctly.
 However, I am encountering specific problems related to ECS connectivity with the RDS.
 The latest pipelines are intended to add the necessary components, assuming they would function correctly.

-For any questions please feel free to reach out.

 ## OIDC Authentication and GitHub Actions

 This setup utilizes OIDC (OpenID Connect) authentication to securely connect to AWS and automate the deployment of the Ghost CMS using GitHub Actions.